MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 ## Version 83.0.478.50: June 15

 Fixed various bugs and performance issues.
+This update will roll out over the coming days.
+Learn more about [Progressive rollouts for Microsoft Edge updates](microsoft-edge-update-progressive-rollout.md).

 ## Version 83.0.478.45: June 4